tradle/why-hypercore/FAQ.md

 No. But keep reading.

-An older [HyperDB](https://github.com/mafintosh/hyperdb) project is a multi-writer database, but it is not seeing any support anymore, presumably as it could not be made performant, but it may still help some apps before a replacement comes in (need confirmation).

-A community produced multi-writer [KappaDB](https://github.com/kappa-db) was created as part of [Cobox community](https://ledger-git.dyne.org/CoBox/cobox-resources/src/branch/master/ledger-deliverables/3_mock-up/technology/architecture.md).

-Multiple Hyperbees from different writers can be merged with a [streaming sort-merge mechanism](http://github.com/mafintosh/sorted-union-stream).
-But can this be done for an e-commerce site, where merchant receives orders from a million people?
-May be incrementally? (need confirmation)

-It is important to understand that Hypercore is by design a single-writer system.
-So one can't have a shared database, as is, or a shared folder.
-Multi-writer is probably the [most requested feature](https://github.com/hypercore-protocol/hyperdrive/issues/230) of Hypercore, but we should not wait for it, as it is far away on the Hypercore team's roadmap.
+Multi-writer is probably the [most requested feature](https://github.com/hypercore-protocol/hyperdrive/issues/230) of Hypercore, as it is a common pattern of using data stores today.

-Instead for now we should use the above workarounds in a clever way, and leverage single-writer advantages of verifiable integrity.
+Instead may be we should leverage single-writer advantages of verifiable integrity, and see if some use cases can be redesigned for single-writer, with a simulated multi-writer on top.

-Aside from a shared database and shared folders discussed above, multi-writer actually has 3 other use cases that can be tackled with an algorithm called CRDT, implemented by [Automerge](https://github.com/automerge/automerge), used by [Hypermerge](https://github.com/automerge/hypermerge) and independently by [YJS](https://github.com/yjs/yjs):
+For example, in Tradle digital identity product the single-writer is a core pattern, that is no record can be edited other then by it's author, and data models are designed to accommodate this approach.
+It produces much safer Data Governance and cleaner audit trail.
+That still requires a search across all single-writer stores, sort of like a union of all Hyperbees.

+### Union of Hyperbees?

+Maybe [streaming sort-merge mechanism](http://github.com/mafintosh/sorted-union-stream) can help?
+I wonder if it is performant across millions of Hyperbees?
+Like on an e-commerce site, a merchant would search for orders from a million people?
+May be with incremental merges?

+### Practical conflict resolution for common use cases

+There are cases when CRDT algorithm is more suitable than database concurrency.
+CRDT is implemented by [Automerge](https://github.com/automerge/automerge), and used by [Hypermerge](https://github.com/automerge/hypermerge).
+It is also independently implemented by [YJS](https://github.com/yjs/yjs).
+Such cases are:

 - **Collaborative editing**.
-This is a case of Google Doc edited by multiple people in parallel.
-Each person is a single-writer and CRDT should handle conflicts.
-In fact both Hypermerge and YJS have direct support for this in Hypercore (although YJS is not yet fully baked as of this writing)
+A P2P Google Doc alternative allowing document to be edited by multiple people simultaneously.

 - **Multi-device support**.
-This is ultimately a single-write use case, as each device will anyway have its own private key, and its own hypercore.
-It does not present a hard concurrency problem as a single person will be using both devices.
-Yet because of the loss of connectivity changes on two devices may be made parallel.
+Each device is a single writer with unique key per hypercore.
+Normally a single person will not be using 2 devices simultaneously.
+Yet because of the loss of connectivity changes on two devices may need to be merged, and CRDT is ok for that.
+Besides, with the help of always-on Personal Cloud and real-time replication in Hypercore the conflicts would arise rarely.

-- **Multiple Replicas in Personal Cloud**, used for durability, availability and load-balancing.
+- **Multiple Replicas of a Personal Cloud** are needed for durability, availability and load-balancing.
 Again, like with multi-device, each replica is a single-writer with its own private key.
 But this case has higher concurrency potentially, as in serverless environment 2 concurrent writes may occur.
 Yet, if those writes come from the devices of the same person, conflict CRDT resolution should be sufficient.

+### Simulated multi-writer on top of multiple single-writers

+A community produced multi-writer [KappaDB](https://github.com/kappa-db) was created as part of [Cobox community](https://ledger-git.dyne.org/CoBox/cobox-resources/src/branch/master/ledger-deliverables/3_mock-up/technology/architecture.md).

+An older [HyperDB](https://github.com/mafintosh/hyperdb) project is a multi-writer database, but it is not seeing any support anymore, presumably as it could not be made performant, but it may still help some apps before a replacement comes in (need confirmation).

 ### Is it multi-process-safe?